cockroachdb/docs/src/current/_includes/common/basic-terms.md

 #### Resource limits

-The maximum amounts of storage and RUs a CockroachDB {{ site.data.products.basic }} cluster can use in a particular billing period.
+The maximum amount of storage and RUs a CockroachDB {{ site.data.products.basic }} cluster can use in a particular billing period.
 The amount you are billed is based on the actual resources the cluster used during that billing period.

 #### Storage